-The Group's trade receivables, before impairment, consist of approximately HK\$53,399,000 (2022: HK\$35,444,000) from wine business segment.
+The Group's trade receivables before impairment consist of approximately HK\$11,394,000 (2023: HK\$53,399,000) arising from wine business segment.

-The directors have reviewed the creditability of the trade receivables from the food products operation segment and customers considered the exposure on credit risks associated with these customers are minimal as most of these customers are reputable companies with no history of default.
+The directors have reviewed the creditability of the customers in relation to trade receivables from the food products operation segment and considered the exposure on credit risks associated with these customers are minimal as most of these customers are reputable companies with no history of default.